Ub3apt/OpenGD77/OpenGD77_User_Guide.md

 Sets the *receive CTCSS tone or DCS code* when the VFO / Channel is set to **FM**.

-For both Tx and Rx CTCSS / DCS.
+For both Tx and Rx CTCSS / DCS:

 - **Long press**, **Right** or **Left** arrows, skips forward, or back by 5 entries in the list of possible CTCSS / DCS settings.
 - Pressing **SK2** + **Right** or **SK2** + **Left** skips to the end or beginning of the current CTCSS / DCS items.